carlwilson/CITS-3DPM/specification/implementation/metsdmdsec.md

 The CSIP (and METS) categorise preservation metadata as administrative metadata, specifically digital provenance metadata (following the avaiable guidelines published by the Library of Congress): (<http://www.loc.gov/standards/premis/guidelines2017-premismets.pdf>) and hence all preservation metadata should be referenced from a digiprovMD element within the amdSec.

-As detailed Rights information is required by LOTAR for the package then CITS 3D PM recommends the inclusion of a PREMIS file in the metadata/preservation folder containing detailed Rights information as described in [Section 4.5.3](#Section4.5.3) and any digital provenance metadata as described in the CITS Preservation Metadata.
+As detailed Rights information is required by LOTAR for the package then CITS 3D PM recommends the inclusion of a PREMIS file in the metadata/preservation folder containing detailed Rights information as described in [Rights Metadata](#rights-metadata) and any digital provenance metadata as described in the CITS Preservation Metadata.

 #### Root METS file metadata section (element fileSec)